denn1s/computer-graphics-v3/README.md

 Implementing the Phong model requires several key vector operations:

+*   **Vector as Color**: In this implementation, we use `Vector3` to represent colors during the lighting calculations.
+This allows us to use standard vector operations like multiplication and addition directly on the colors.
+The `x`, `y`, and `z` components of the vector correspond to the R, G, and B channels of the color.
+At the end of the `cast_ray` function, the final `Vector3` is converted back to a `raylib::Color`.

 *   **Normalization**: To ensure our calculations are based on directions rather than magnitudes, we use normalized (unit) vectors for:
     *   `light_dir`: The direction from the point on the surface to the light source.
     *   `view_dir`: The direction from the point on the surface to the camera.